-The description set forth above under the caption "Description of the Merger, the Private Placement, and Related Transactions-Registration Rights" is incorporated herein by reference.
+The description set forth above under the caption "Description of the Merger, the Private Placement, the Public Offering, the July 2024 PIPE and Related Transactions-Registration Rights" is incorporated herein by reference.
 All of our directors, executive officers and holders of more than 5% of our capital stock are parties to the Registration Rights Agreement.